aaronfodor/StolenVehicleDetector/Machine Learning/Readme.md

 - The model building and training procedure can be found in the Object detection Notebook, which is in the root directory.
 - Find the data preparation process in /data subfolder.
 Note that the dataset itself is not uploaded due to its size, but image samples will be uploaded.
+A Power BI report is also accessible that visualizes the dataset.